|SFMTA – Communications & IT Infrastructure||

 |SFO – Groundside Projects||

-The largest groundside project is the construction of a new Airport-owned hotel.
-In September 2015 the Airport Commission awarded a Hotel Management Agreement to Hyatt Corporation and authorized the issuance of debt to finance the development and construction of the on-Airport hotel and related AirTrain station.
-Other major groundside projects include the development of a new consolidated rental car facility and conversion of the existing rental car facility for public parking use, a new long-term parking garage, and the extension of the AirTrain system to the new long-term parking garage.
+The largest groundside project is the construction of a new Airport-owned hotel and related AirTrain station, anticipated to open in the summer of 2019.
+Other major groundside projects include the development of a new long-term parking garage and the extension of the AirTrain system to the long-term parking garages.

 |SFO – Utilities Enhancements||